Laksar: Geography

 Laksar has an average elevation of 227 metres (745 feet).
 It is situated between the towns of Khanpur and Sultanpur, and close to the towns of Pathri, Jhabrera and Roorkee in Haridwar district.

 MLA (Member of Legislative Assembly)

-The area around Laksar is dominated by the Gurjar,Hindu community, and the current MLA is Sehjad.
+Laksar Assembly constituency (34) is one of the seventy electoral constituencies of the Uttarakhand Legislative Assembly.
+The area around Laksar is dominated by the Gurjar, Hindu community, and the current MLA is Sehjad.
 Prior MLAs serving Laksar were as follows: